Fact sheet: Chemical oxidation—sediments—in situ

 Implementation of the technology

-• develop the process for oxidant application to contaminated sediment.
-As most oxidants are in the liquid phase and are hydrophilic, direct injection into the sediment is recommended to prevent loss into the overlaying water body.
-It is likely that oxidants may be applied in a similar fashion as nutrients in biostimulation and amended capping (see fact sheet for Biodegradation—Sediments or Capping—Sediments);
+• Develop the process for oxidant application to contaminated sediments.
+As most oxidants are in the liquid phase and are hydrophilic, direct injection into sediments is recommended to prevent loss into the overlying waterbody.
+Oxidants may likely be applied in a similar method as nutrients in biostimulation and amended capping (see fact sheet for Biodegradation or Capping).
+Limnofix In-Situ Sediment Treatment (LIST) is also an applicable method (U.S. EPA CLU-IN 2001).

 Materials and Storage